Joao-Tiago-Almeida/NLG-model/README.md

 ### Prerequisites

-To worked in this project, it was used python3 (3.8.4)
+To worked in this project it was used python3 (3.8.4)

 ### Installing